The Fastest Way to Expose Your Business: Using the Wrong Browser

 Passwords: The Hidden Danger

-• work passwords end up stored in personal, unmanaged accounts
+• Work passwords end up stored in personal, unmanaged accounts

-• if that Gmail is hacked, your business is exposed
+• If that Gmail is hacked, your business is exposed

 See how to lock down your passwords properly - our Bitwarden article explains how.
 Click here to find out more.